Toronto subway trackage: Other track features

-Each of the three subway yards have different features that join them to the mainline.
+Each subway yard has different features that join them to the mainline.
 Subway operators generally get their train at a point where the yard meets the main line, at the Greenwood Portal, the Davisville Buildup (third platform of Davisville station), or the Wilson Hostler (platform-like in appearance seen heading between Wilson and Sheppard West stations on the east side of the yard) depending on the home yard.

-Tracking from Union to Eglinton stations is aging and there is a proposal to upgrade trackbed from Eglinton to St. Clair stations to improve service, but could result in service interruptions.
+The light-rail lines have a similar feature at their maintenance and storage facilities.